 In addition to your many end of fiscal year document requirements, you’re also responsible for the Schedule of Expenditures of Federal Awards (SEFA).
+There a some things you will want to make sure aren’t missing from your SEFA filings.
 Below is a list of items you’ll need to prepare the SEFA under Uniform Guidance as well as some helpful tips to ensure the information is complete and accurate.

 At a minimum the SEFA must include: